 CMS rates Medicare plans on a 1 to 5 star system where 1 indicates poor performance and 5 excellent performance.
 The rating measures five aspects of the patient journey, including “access.”
 This includes interpreter access and availability.

-Three Key Requirements
+Three Key Requirements of the CMS Study

 The Accuracy and Accessibility Study measures performance in assisting limited-English proficient (LEP) callers.
 This includes measuring both the availability of an interpreter and the accuracy of the information provided by the Medicare plan Customer Service Representatives (CSRs) in these languages: Cantonese, French, Mandarin, Spanish, Tagalog and Vietnamese.